maxkossek/maxkossek.github.io/_posts/2019-03-29-how-to-design-programs.md

 description: Book Notes for the book How to Design Programs by Matthias Felleisen
 ---

+How to Design Programs gives a 6 step "design recipe" that can be used to systematically create more complex programs.
+The author stresses the importance of planning and writing specifications for your code.

 1. From Problem Analysis to Data Definitions (Analyze problem statement)
 2. Signature, Purpose Statement, Header (What does my function compute?)
 3. Functional Examples (Illustrate essence with examples)